idiap/News-Media-Reliability/README.md

 ---
 ## :speech_balloon: Citation

+If you found the paper and/or this repository useful, please consider citing our work: :blush::+1:

 ```bibtex
 @inproceedings{burdisso-etal-2024-reliability,
     title = "Reliability Estimation of News Media Sources: Birds of a Feather Flock Together",